-Compassion led me to a profound transformation during my junior year of college when I decided to significantly alter the way I felt about people I was critical of and they way I would communicate with them.
+Compassion led me to a profound transformation during my junior year of college when I decided to significantly alter the way I felt about people I was critical of, and they way I communicate with them.
 I decided to center all of my actions and re-actions in empathy, compassion, and love no matter who I was communicating with.

 Throughout those years I repeated an interesting pattern where I would get really into ideas of love and compassion, I would notice significant changes in my relationships and quality of life, and then after a few months or a year I would slowly begin to lose sight of why they were so important to me.
-My compassion would begin to recede from the forefront of my thoughts and actions to a background color–still shading all of my behavior but not as intensely as it used to.
+My compassion would slowly recede from the forefront of my thoughts and actions to a background color–still shading all of my behavior but not as intensely as it used to.
 Slowly and increasingly I would become lazy with my words.
 A lack of compassion would begin to seep into my communications.
 Then. . . one day. . . usually after a few dissatisfactory conversations and some soul searching, I would find myself face to face again with the concept of compassion.

 Compassion inspires me.
 Compassion reduces my stress.
 It can shift me from feeling frustrated or disappointed to feeling hopeful and even powerful.
 Compassion gives me the power to clear my heart and mind.
 In order to be compassionate I’ve had to learn empathy.
 Empathy is imagination.
 Empathy is unity.
 Empathy heightens my awareness of the complexities of “oppression”–the ways in which all of us contribute to some form of oppression by either upholding oppressive institutions, holding onto oppressive ideologies, or simply being apathetic to other people’s pain.

-After graduating from college with a degree in Africana Studies, I joined the black/brown activist community in South Florida where I have felt everything from love and inspiration to hopelessness and confusion.
-A passionate network of activists has been steadily growing down here.
+After graduating from college with a degree in Africana Studies, I joined the black&brown activist community in South Florida where I have felt everything from love and inspiration to hopelessness and confusion.
+A passionate network of activists has been steadily growing down there.
 Though we are not nearly as developed as activist networks in other parts of the country, something really beautiful is brewing in sunny southern Florida.

 Empathy is the ability to look at another person and put yourself in his/her/their shoes.
 To imagine what it is like to be them and to have lived their experiences.
-To ask one’s self, “what life experiences may have informed this person’s behavior?
+To ask one’s self: “What life experiences may have informed this person’s behavior?
 Beliefs?
 Desires?”
 Empathy means recognizing that if you were born into that person’s life you would likely have turned out the same way they did.

-Throughout this time period I also began to notice privileges in my family.
+During college I also began to notice privileges in my family.
 For example, my mother is a college professor.
 She is not wealthy but she is far from poor.
 She is what we would consider middle to upper-middle class.
 She donates to non-profit organizations when she can.
 She does her best to be a good person.
 But she is not an activist.
 She does not center social justice in her daily life.
 She does not devote her free time to uplifting poor communities or altering oppressive systems.
 She gets up every day and goes to work.
 She puts time and energy into exercising, supporting a household of 6, cooking, cleaning, and self-care.
 She does not march.
 She does not volunteer.
-And if she were to lose her job at any point we would surely fall into poverty within a few weeks or months.
+And if she were to lose her job at any point we would surely fall into poverty within a few months.

 My mother is like a lot of middle to upper-middle class, white, male, straight, and/or cis-gender folk.
 Some inequalities/privileges they recognize and some they don’t.
 Occasionally they spend time wishing the world were different.
 But they don’t really know what to do about any of it nor do they feel motivated to find something to do about it.
 In the meantime they’re busy surviving; busy holding on to whatever sources of happiness they have in their own lives like the time they spend with their spouses, or their children, or the few vacation days that come around each year.